-BMP/Activity Quantifiable Target/Objective Deadline Review & update chapter 4 of GM Chapter 4 will comply with the new post-construction provisions of TXR040000 Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Drainage Criteria Manual will comply with the new post-construction provisions of TXR040000 Dec.
 31, 2023 Review and update stormwater conveyance map Produce an annual updated stormwater conveyance map Dec.
-31, 2023 Implement chapter 4 of GM District engineer will review all new post-construction plans and applications for new construction 30 days from receipt of plans ikeview coliniv s Lirainage i riteria Modify chapter 4 of the GM based on new provisions found in the county's Drainage Criteria Manual Dec.
-31, 2023
+31, 2023 Plan Review 60 days from receipt of plans

-• End of Permit Term Goal: Implementation of chapter 4 of the Stormwater Guidance Manual and produce an updated stormwater conveyance map annually.
+• End of Permit Term Goal: Drainage Criteria Manual will be updated as necessary.
+A current stormwater conveyance map will be in place.